 Doxorubicin is used in combination treatments for very advanced or resistant cancer.
 Doxorubicin seems to interfere with the growth of cancer cells, which are then eventually destroyed by the body.
 Since the growth of normal body cells may also be affected by doxorubicin, other effects will also occur.
 Doxorubicin is given as an injection.

 Possible side effects of doxorubicin include:

-Topotecan is used in combination treatments for very advanced, resistent, or recurrent cancer.
+Topotecan is used in combination treatments for very advanced, resistant, or recurrent cancer.
 Topotecan inhibits an enzyme topoisomerase I, causing DNA damage to tumor cells.
-It is commonly given intravenously daily for five days every three weeks.
+It is commonly given intravenously daily for 5 days every 3 weeks.

 Possible side effects of topotecan include: